domyam97/Krakatoa/pennapps18w-flask/streaming/README.md

 - Tmdb3 *sudo pip install tmdb3*

 # AWS Setup
+### S3
+S3 is used to temporarily store video files captured by the Raspberry Pi.
+Create a new bucket to use with this application.
+Ensure that the user has the proper IAM policies and roles to read/write files in S3.
+A separate, public S3 bucket is also used to host files for website front end.

+### Rekognition
+Ensure that the user has IAM policies and roles to call Rekognition methods.

+### SQS
+Used only as a dummy target for the start_celebrity_recognition() method.
+Needs IAM role to allow it to call Rekognition methods.

 # Running the program
 Run *app.py* from within the *streaming* directory.
 Ensure that a *tmp* directory exists under the *streaming* directory for it to run properly.
 Logs will be stored in the *Log* directory in case any issue arises.
 Running *app.py* will start the Ngrok service, and print to the terminal the address which the web front-end can be reached.
 This is also uploaded to the AWS bucket for remote access.